asomers/fsx-rs/README.md

 `fsx [OPTIONS] /path/to/filesystem/testfile`

+The default settings test the lowest-common denominator of most file systems.
+To tweak the test parameters, such as by enabling additional operations, create an fsx.toml file.
+See the example for a description of the allowed settings.

 ## Migration

-fsx-rs is fully compatible with The C-based fsx.
+fsx-rs version 0.1.1 is fully compatible with The C-based fsx.
 Given the same seed, the two implementations will produce exactly the same sequence of file system operations.
 Some of the options are slightly different.
 If migrating from the C-based FSX, adapt like so:

 | C-based FSX option | fsx-rs equivalent                          |
 | ------------------ | ------------------------------------------ |